edd-ie/Projects/Graphics/OpenGL/c++/Manual.md

 This makes the processing of further transformation easier; any *coordinate outside the range will not be visible*.

 ### 4. Tessellation
-The Tessellation stage runs only for a special OpenGL primitive, `the patch`.
+Runs only for a special OpenGL primitive, `the patch`.
-The tessellation operation will **subdivide the patch into smaller primitives** such as triangles.
+Process **Subdivides the patch into smaller primitives** such as triangles.
 - This stage can be controlled by shader programs too.

 ### 5. Geometry Shader